AtsukoKuwahara/a_records_store/README.md

 - `product_id`: Identifier of the product selected as the record of the week.
 - `message`: Message from the admin about why this record was selected.
 - `created_at`: Timestamp when the record was created (defaults to the current time).
+- `image_url`: URL of the image associated with the record of the week.

 ### Order